nowtechnologies/open_ozone_chamber/README.md

 * If an off-the-shelf generator is not available:
   * Here is how to [build it from modules](doc/ozone_generator.md).
   * And if you can't find modules anymore here is how to [build it from components](doc/generator.md). :construction:
+* Also detailed information on [how to create the electrodes](doc/electrodes.md) itself. :construction:
 * Generator [capacity measurement instructions](). :construction:

 ### Build instructions for the control unit